zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about the IRC protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the command was sent by the originator of the TCP
+   :param is_orig: True if the command was sent by the originator of the TCP
             connection.

-   :target_nick: The target nickname.
+   :param target_nick: The target nickname.

-   :channel: The channel.
+   :param channel: The channel.

-   :user: The user.
+   :param user: The user.

-   :host: The host.
+   :param host: The host.

-   :server: The server.
+   :param server: The server.

-   :nick: The nickname.
+   :param nick: The nickname.

-   :params: The parameters.
+   :param params: The parameters.

-   :hops: The hop count.
+   :param hops: The hop count.

-   :real_name: The real name.
+   :param real_name: The real name.

    .. zeek:see:: irc_channel_info irc_channel_topic irc_dcc_message irc_error_message
       irc_global_users irc_invalid_nick irc_invite_message irc_join_message